bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 Hidden Markov models (HMMs) are a generalization of Markov chains.
 In a Markov chain, the state is directly visible to the observer, and therefore the state transition probabilities are the only parameters.
 In contrast, in an HMM, the state is not directly visible, but the output (in the form of data) is visible.
 Each state has a probability distribution over the possible output tokens.
 Therefore, the parameters of an HMM are the initial state distribution, the state transition probabilities, and the output token probabilities for each state.

 The Markov chains previously described are also known as observable Markov models.
 That is because once you land in a state, it is known what the outcome will be, e.g. it will rain.
 A hidden Markov model is different in that each state is defined not by a deterministic event or observation but by a probability distribution over events or observations.
 This makes the model doubly stochastic.
 The transitions between states are probabilistic and so are the observations in the states themselves.
 We could convert the Markov chain on weather to a hidden Markov model by replacing the states with distributions.
-Specifically, each state could have a different probability of seeing the various weather conditions, sun, partly cloudy, cloudy, or rainy.
+Specifically, each state could have a different probability of seeing various weather conditions, such as sun, partly cloudy, cloudy, or rainy.

 ![](./m3i2.png)

 Thus, a HMM is characterized by a set of N states along with

 - A transition matrix that defines probabilities of transitioning among states $A$ with elements $a_{ij}$

-- A probability distribution for each state $ B=\left \lbrace b_i(x)\right \rbrace , \left \lbrace i= 1,2,\ldots, N \right \rbrace $
+- A probability distribution for each state $B= \\{ b_i(x) \\} , \\{ i= 1,2,\ldots, N \\}$

-- A prior probability distribution over states $ \pi=\left \lbrace \pi_1, \pi_2, \ldots, \pi_N\right \rbrace $
+- A prior probability distribution over states $\pi= \lbrace \pi_1, \pi_2, \ldots, \pi_N \rbrace $

-This, we can summarize the parameters of an HMM compactly as $ \Phi = \left \lbrace A, B, \pi\right \rbrace $
+This, we can summarize the parameters of an HMM compactly as $\Phi = \left \lbrace A, B, \pi\right \rbrace $

-There are three fundamental problems for hidden Markov models each with well-known solutions.
+There are three fundamental problems for hidden Markov models, each with well-known solutions.
 We will only briefly describe the problems and their solutions next.
 There are many good resources online and in the literature for additional details.

 ## The Evaluation Problem